 Courtney, another BFT team member, has been wearing the Waterproof Mid-Ankle Sawtooth X and loves the extra ankle support for an added layer of safety on the trail.
 As a full-time van lifer who often hikes in varied terrain from desert to mountains to forests, she prefers an “all-in-one” hiking boot that is versatile enough for day hikes, backpacking trips, wet weather, and all sorts of topography, and the waterproof mid-ankle Sawtooth X delivers.

 The higher ankle provides firm ankle support without feeling constrictive or losing range of motion.
-Courtney likes the extra soft cushioning around the ankle, which means no rubbing or soreness after wearing these boots.
+Courtney likes the extra soft cushioning around the ankle, which means no rubbing or soreness after wearing these boots hiking all day.
 She has a narrow foot and high arch and sometimes has to use insoles in hiking boots for added arch support.
-After wearing the Sawtooth X on two longer hikes, she’s not had any foot pain and hasn’t needed insoles.
+After wearing the Sawtooth X on a variety of long hikes and backpacking trips, she hasn’t had any foot pain and hasn’t needed insoles.

 Sawtooth X Performance & Durability